FastComments/fastcomments-docs/src/content/guides/api/items/votes-get.md

 [api-resource-header-start name = 'Vote'; route = 'GET /api/v1/votes'; costPerPageLoad = 1000; api-resource-header-end]

-A `Vote` object represents a vote left by a user.

-The relationship between comments and vote is defined via `commentId`;

 Votes must be fetched by `urlId`.

 ### Types of Votes